 "The freshest art is locally grown" - this is the motto of SHOH, a local art gallery in the San Francisco East Bay, and a real gem in the Gilman District of Berkeley showing beautiful work of local artists.
 Art is an important element of each community.
 I am grateful to meet people and organizations like SHOH that support this belief.
 Whether you are interested in buying some of your first art work or are a serious art collector, think local, and buy local.
 Only then, local artist can live and prosper here in the Bay Area to make even more art and inspire our daily lives.

 Here is a list of local galleries and shared studios that either support local art or are run by local artists:

-- SHOH: a beautiful art gallery space in the Gilman District of Berkeley - see above.
+SHOH Gallery: a beautiful art gallery space featuring contemporary sculptures and fine art in the Gilman District of Berkeley - see above.

 There are other organizations, galleries and spaces that support local artists, but I wanted to share a few places I have experienced as an artist myself.
 And always remember "The freshest art is locally grown!"